mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-static-credentials/index.md

 ---
 layout: layout.pug
-navigationTitle: Configure an AWS Cloud Provider with Static Credentials
+navigationTitle: Configure an AWS Provider with Static Credentials
 title: AWS Static Credentials
-excerpt: Configuring an AWS Cloud Provider with static credentials
+excerpt: Configuring an AWS Infrastructure Provider with static credentials
 ---

-### Configuring an AWS Cloud Provider with static credentials
+### Configuring an AWS Infrastructure Provider with static credentials

-When configuring a cloud provider with static credentials, you need an access id and secret key for a user with a set of minimum capabilities.
+When configuring a infrastructure provider with static credentials, you need an access id and secret key for a user with a set of minimum capabilities.

 #### Create a new User via CLI commands